Strawberry Road (1991 film): Music

 American composer Fred Karlin created the score for Strawberry Road.
 Its theme songs, "Just a Dream Away" and "You Are My Home", were sung in the English language by Yukiko Haneda.

-Home media
+Release

+Strawberry Road was theatrically released by Toho on April 27, 1991, in Japan.

-Strawberry Road was released on VHS and LaserDisc by Pony Canyon, but it has not been distributed on any other form of physical media since.
+The film was released on VHS and LaserDisc by Pony Canyon, but it has not been distributed on another form of physical media since.